Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A unified toy problem: learning tax and entropy collapse

-Although $\tau_2$ and $\tau_3$ differ in surface form, they express the same mathematical fact and are equally correct; they also have the same group relative advantage: $\widehat{A}_2 = \widehat{A}_3 = \frac{1}{3}$.
-However, due to differences in tokenization, length, and local likelihood, their sequence-level weights generally differ:
+Although $\tau_2$ and $\tau_3$ have different surface forms, they express the same mathematical fact and are both correct.
+They also have the same group-relative advantage: $\widehat{A}_2 = \widehat{A}_3 = \frac{1}{3}$.
+However, because of differences in tokenization, length, and local likelihoods, their sequence-level weights are generally different: